-Bolivia is a beautiful, multi-ethnic and democratic nation situated in South America.
-It shares a border with Peru to the northwest, Brazil to the northeast, Chile to the southwest, Paraguay and Argentina to the south.
+Bolivia is a beautiful, multi-ethnic, and democratic nation situated in South America.
+It shares a border with Peru to the northwest, Brazil to the northeast, Chile to the southwest, and Paraguay and Argentina to the south.

 Once ruled by Spanish power Bolivia gained its independence from Spain in 1825.
 This country has two capital cities, La Paz and Sucre.
 La Paz is the administrative capital and the constitutional capital is Sucre.

-Bolivia is one of the poorest countries of South America, though it is rich in mineral and energy resources.
+Bolivia is one of the poorest countries in South America, though it is rich in mineral and energy resources.

-Bolivia comprises of different ethnic gatherings with the larger part of Mestizo.
-The rest of the population is divided into White, Black, Indigenous and others.
+Bolivia comprises different ethnic gatherings with the larger part of Mestizo.
+The rest of the population is divided into White, Black, Indigenous, and others.
 It is also the most indigenous country in the Americas.
-60% of its populace being of unadulterated Native American heritage.
+60% of its populace is of unadulterated Native American heritage.

 The official language of this country is Spanish but there are more than 30 indigenous languages widely spoken in different regions.